iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

   winter, and you're unprepared, you could die.
 layout: post
 ---
 Prepping your car for winter will make you feel like a real Yankee in no time.
 Why?
-If you break down by the side of the road in winter, and you're unprepared, you could die.
-That fact contributes to the independent and self-reliant spirit so common in New England.
+You quickly realize that if you break down by the side of the road in winter and you're _unprepared_, you could _die_.

+That fact will inflame your independent and self-reliant spirit in no time.

 Typically, the northern part of New Hampshire sees colder temperatures and greater snowfall during winter than the southern counties.
 That said, I've experienced temperatures as low as -19 °F on multiple - but rare - occasions in Monadnock and Cheshire counties.